-In the near term, NAAAT is targeting the most profitable soft alloy extrusions products, such as customized wide profiles, seamless applications, and tight tolerance rod and bar.
+products, such as customized wide profiles, seamless applications, and tight tolerance rod and bar.
 Seamless tubes are used in general engineering applications, such as auto heat exchangers, food processing equipment, water treatment plants, chemical equipment, and hydraulic tubes.

 Nanshan claims that only two or three players in the United States can compete with its products in the highend seamless tubes market segment.

-But the plant's focus on aluminum soft alloys is informed by a different logic: Nanshan did not necessarily want its American operation to compete head-to-head with its to-head with its neighbors in Lafayette.
+But the plant's focus on aluminum soft alloys is informed by a different logic: Nanshan did not necessarily want its American operation to compete headto-head with its neighbors in Lafayette.
 These include Alcoa, the biggest aluminum company in the United States, which maintains a plant just three miles from NAAAT's Lafayette site.
 Nanshan's argument is that it has been careful to emphasize that its extrusion facility will only produce soft alloy products, not the hard alloy extrusion products that Alcoa's plant manufactures.